 Businesses expecting to launch a new enterprise resource planning (ERP) solution have to answer plenty of questions if they want a successful ERP implementation.
-A recent McGladrey report highlighted how companies should approach the the deployment process, including the costs associated with adopting software.
+A recent McGladrey report highlighted how companies should approach the deployment process, including the costs associated with adopting the software.

 For starters, licensing costs are a major consideration in any ERP adoption.
-The report explained that some service providers allow firms to support an unlimited amount of end-users, though they enact restrictions for how many can access content at the same time.
+The report explained that some service providers allow firms to support an unlimited amount of end-users, though they enact restrictions on how many can access the content at the same time.
 It is imperative for businesses to determine their system functionality requirements and expenditures associated with these needs.

 One of the biggest decisions organizations must make regarding any ERP implementation is whether they want an on-site system or one hosted in a cloud-based environment.
 The report noted that many on-premise service providers charge annual software maintenance fees, which include ongoing patches and other support.
-On-site deployments may also require expenditures for backup, disk storage and servers.
+On-site deployments may also require expenditures for backup, disk storage, and servers.

 Those that opt for a cloud solution can avoid the hassle of maintaining the environment themselves, because vendors handle most, if not all, of the management of such systems.
-Clients can also take advantage of the cloud's scalability, adding additional computing power and storage capacity without need to purchase more hardware or software.
+Clients can also take advantage of the cloud's scalability, adding additional computing power and storage capacity without the need to purchase more hardware or software.
 At the end of the day, businesses only pay for the services they consume, never restricted by a platform that is not used to full capacity.

-Choosing the best software and right ERP vendor are just two of the most important steps regarding an ERP project.
+Choosing the best software and the right ERP vendor are just two of the most important steps regarding an ERP project.
 Firms that are able to effectively plan ahead stand to benefit greatly compared to those that rush to launch a system as fast as possible.
 MSDynamicsWorld.com's Gloria Braunschweig recently noted that too many businesses fail to allocate proper budgets.

 "Better to recognize YOUR IMPLEMENTATION WILL FAIL because you're only willing to spend $50,000, than to keep the blinders on, spend the $50,000, and then find out you needed to spend $75,000," Braunschweig asserted.
 "But now to fix it, you still need $75,000 more."